Higher Education Reference Architecture (HORA)

 Who is the HORA for?

 The HORA was developed primarily for enterprise and information architects and other people who focus on the organisation of information provision, such as information managers, solution architects, functional and technical designers and functional administrators.
 However, the application is also broader; it can also support organisational issues separate from information provision.
-This means that the HORA is also intended (in part) for policy officers, consultants and others dealing with organisational and process changes.
+This means that the HORA is also intended (in part) for policy staff, advisors and others dealing with organisational and process changes.

 Structure